Corewell Health breast imaging specialist assists a patient as she stands in front of a mammography system.

 Breast ultrasound

-Ultrasounds use sound waves to create images of breast tissue.
+Ultrasounds use high-frequency sound waves to create images of breast tissue.
 An ultrasound may be recommended for women with dense breasts or if something was detected on a mammogram that needs a closer look.

 What to expect from a mammogram